This policy describes the requirements for reporting and managing school incidents and hazards.

 Reports on eduSafe Plus

-The principal and/or their delegate must ensure all identified hazards and incidents involving employees, volunteers, visitors, contractors and members of the public are reported onto (login required).
+The principal and/or their delegate must ensure all identified hazards and incidents involving employees, volunteers, visitors, contractors and members of the public are reported onto (staff login required).

 The principal and/or their delegate, in consultation with the affected person(s) and relevant health and safety representatives (HSR), are to close out the eduSafe Plus report by developing and implementing an ‘action plan’ to address the hazard or incident in order to manage the risk and to prevent a reoccurrence.